peterwilletts24/SWC-leeds-NERC/Software_Engineering/Defensive.md

 *   Add assertions to programs that correctly check the program's state.
 *   Correctly add precondition and postcondition assertions to functions.
 *   Explain what test-driven development is, and use it when creating new functions.
-*   Explain why variables should be initialized using actual data values rather than arbitrary constants.
+*   Explain why variables should be initialised using actual data values rather than arbitrary constants.
 *   Debug code containing an error systematically.

 Here's a useful guide by [Software Sustainability Institute]( http://software.ac.uk/) on the things to be kept in mind while [developing you code defensibly] (http://software.ac.uk/resources/guides/defending-your-code-against-dependency-problems#node-252).